-New students applying for the Kindergarten program must be five years of age by August 1st in the school year that the application is submitted.
+New students applying for the Kindergarten program must be five years of age by July 31st for the school year that the application is submitted.

-This aligns with Hawaii State Department of Education requirement and cutoff age set at five years old by August 1st to start Kindergarten.
+This aligns with Hawaii State Department of Education requirement and cutoff age set at five years old by July 31st to start Kindergarten.